Azure-Samples/azure-spring-boot-samples/aad/spring-security/docs/reactive/webflux/oauth2/spring-cloud-gateway.md

 # 3. Create resources in Azure

 ## 3.1.
 Create a tenant
-Read [document about creating an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant), create a new tenant.
+Read [document about creating a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant), create a new tenant.
 Get the tenant-id: **${TENANT_ID}**.
 > After creating a new tenant, You can refer to [README.md](../../../../reactive/webflux/oauth2/spring-cloud-gateway/README.md) if you want to start the sample without the knowledge of step by step.

 ## 3.2.
 Add a new user